tRNA

 • Sloan Foundation working group.

-• DNA design with select agent filtering : CADPAM
+• DNA design with select agent filtering : SynBioSIS.

 • Bio-weathermap using 'next generation' sequencing technologies.

-(3) Engineering genomic Chassis for safe therapeutic bacteria
+(3) Engineering microbial genomic chassis for safer biotechnology.

 (4) rE.coli project to make new in vivo genetic codes